CaelanDrayer/caelandrayer.ca/index.md

 >

 > [!hint] Check out my knowledge base!
 > I have been putting together some documentation - happy to share it with the world.
-Take a look (on the left toolbar) and see if anything helps you out.
+Take a look (on the left toolbar/blade) and see if anything helps you out.
 >
 > If there is something you are curious about and would like some documentation on - let me know!